searchly/searchly-rails-sample/README.md

 # Searchly Sample Rails Application

+This example illustrates basic search features of Searchly with Rails.
+[Elasticsearch rails client](https://github.com/elasticsearch/elasticsearch-rails) is used for integration.
+Each crud operation is reflected to Searchly via model callbacks.

 # Connection Settings

-Please see development.rb and production.rb for Elasticsearch connection url settings.
+Please see `development.rb` and `production.rb` for Elasticsearch connection url settings.

 ```ruby